 The following program can be completed in one year or less.
-It is designed to equip career-seeking individuals with a skill set to gain immediate entry-level positions in human resources.
+It is designed to equip career seeking individuals with a skill set to gain immediate entry-level positions in human resources.
 Several courses are included in the related Associate in Science Business Administration Degree program so they can be used as building blocks toward completing that degree.
 Although part of the College Credit Certificate in Business Operations, this certificate has specific required courses and no options.
-Admission requirements are the same as for degree seeking college credit programs.
+Admission requirements are the same as those for degree seeking college credit programs.

-Course # Title Credit Hours

-GEB 1011 Introduction to Business 3

-CGS 1100C Computer Applications I 3

-OST 2335 Business Communications 3

-ACG 2450 Microcomputers in Accounting 3

-BUL 2241 Legal Environment of Business 3

-MAN 2021 Principles of Management 3

-MNA 2100 Human Resource Management 3
+Course # Title Credit Hours GEB 1011 CGS 1100C OST 2335 ACG 2450 BUL 2241 Introduction to Business Computer Applications I Business Communications Microcomputers in Accounting Legal Environment of Business 3 3 3 3 3 MAN 2021 MNA 2100 Principles of Management Human Resource Management 3 3